tchajed/sys-verif-fa25/docs/README.md

 :::

-We'll use [Canvas](https://canvas.wisc.edu/courses/425519) for submitting assignments and [Piazza](https://piazza.com/wisc/fall2024/cs839007) for asking questions (or email me).
+We'll use [Canvas](https://canvas.wisc.edu/courses/425519) for submitting assignments and [Piazza](https://piazza.com/wisc/fall2024/cs839007) for questions (or email me).

+The source of this website is on GitHub at [tchajed/sys-verif-fa24](https://github.com/tchajed/sys-verif-fa24).
+You can open an Issue or use Discussions if anything is confusing about the lecture notes, or post on Piazza.
+Your fellow students as well as students in future iterations of this class will thank you!

 ## Resources